sadpdtchr/stackset-controller/README.md

 ## Upgrade

-### <= v1.0.0 to >= v1.1.0
+### < v1.1.0 to >= v1.1.0

-Clients that write the desired traffic switching value have to move from ingress annotation `zalando.org/stack-traffic-weights: '{"mystack-v1":80, "mystack-v2": 20}'` to stackset `spec.traffic`:
+Clients that update the desired traffic values should switch from using the `zalando.org/stack-traffic-weights` annotation on Ingress objects to updating the `traffic` field in Stackset spec:

 ```yaml
 spec: